HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 Once Anaconda is installed select "Anaconda Command Prompt" from the start menu.

-In the command window that appears, create a new anaconda environment using the following command: conda create -n h5serv python=2.7 h5py twisted tornado requests pytz
+In the command window that appears, create a new anaconda environment using the following command:
+``conda create -n h5serv python=2.7 h5py twisted tornado requests pytz``

 Answer 'y' to the prompt, and the packages will be fetched.

-In the same command window, run: activate h5serv
+In the same command window, run: ``activate h5serv``

 In a browser go to: https://github.com/HDFGroup/h5serv and click the "Download ZIP" button (right side of page).
 Save the file as "h5serv.zip" to your Downloads directory.

+Alternatively, if you have git installed, you can run:
+``git clone https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.

-In Windows Explorer, right-click on the zip file and select "Extract All...".
+If you downloaded the ZIP file, in Windows Explorer, right-click on the file and select "Extract All...".
 You can choose any folder as the destination.

-Next, cd to the folder you extracted the source files to.
+Next, in the command window, cd to the folder you extracted the source files to.

 From here cd to "h5serv-master/server".